Our weekly status calls were on Thursdays.

 They never were.

 Every person on our team was on edge heading into those calls.
-We’d be required to provide status updates, also known as repeating every phone call and email made from the prior week.
-I’m exaggerating a bit but that’s what it felt like.
+We’d be required to provide status updates, also known as repeating every phone call and email from the prior week.
+I’m exaggerating a bit, but that’s what it felt like.

-I was a young manager trying to do damage control to protect my team from this borderline verbally abusive type situation.
+I was a young manager trying to do damage control to protect my team from this borderline verbally abusive type of situation.
 All I can say is that I tried.
-In many ways, I failed and the stress of that was overwhelming at times.
+In many ways, I failed, and that stress was sometimes overwhelming.

-We had a group of dedicated, intelligent, and hard working people and were being micromanaged by our primary customer.
-This wasn’t a customer we could simply walk away from without losing our jobs either, so we had to find a way to push through it.
+We had a group of dedicated, intelligent, and hard-working people who our primary customers were micromanaging.
+This wasn’t a customer we could walk away from without losing our jobs, so we had to find a way to push through it.

 Finding an Alternative Situation

-Thankfully, this situation only lasted for a short period of time.
-For me at least.
-I was able to transfer to a different department after a year in the role.
-A few years later almost no one is left in that area.
+Thankfully, this situation only lasted for a short period.
+For me, at least.
+I transferred to a different department after a year in the role.
+A few years later, almost no one is left in that area.
 Most have moved on to other positions within the organization, though some left or were let go.

 When I accepted a position in a different department, it felt like I was leaving my team behind.
-And I kind of was.
+And I was.
 At the same time, my mental health was struggling.
 I wasn’t sleeping, would carry the stress of the workday home, and overall wasn’t happy.
-That situation was either going to end with me quitting or getting fired so I needed to get out.
+That situation would either end with me quitting or getting fired, so I needed to get out.

-Overall, the organization I work for is amazing.
-It’s one of the few that truly seems to act in the best interest of its employees.
-Even in this great environment, all it took was one bad customer to make it a miserable situation.
+Overall, the organization I work for is fantastic.
+It’s one of the few that genuinely seems to act in the best interest of its employees.
+Even in this excellent environment, it took only one bad customer to make it a miserable situation.

 Regardless of the situation, the worst part was that I felt trapped.
 It was a feeling I didn’t enjoy.
 Sticking out a tough situation would be okay for a while, but there’s only so much a person can take before considering other options.